Benezivas/algobattle/algobattle/problems/pathpacking/README.md

 as the certificate solution of the generator.

 # I/O-Formate
-We use a format similar to the DIMACS-format for this task:
+We use the following format for this problem:
 * **Edges**: These lines are of the form `e i j` for an edge `(i,j) in E(G)`.
 As we are working on an undirected graph, the symmetrical edge `(j,i)` does not need to be supplied.
-* **Solution lines**: For each of the `P_3` of the solution with nodes `{i,j,k}` add a line `s path i j k`.
+* **Solution lines**: For each of the `P_3` of the solution with nodes `{i,j,k}` add a line `s i j k`.
 It is important that these nodes have to be listed *in order*, i.e. that there is an edge between `i j` and `j k`, otherwise the verifier does not accept them as valid paths.